RAHUL-CB25/newportfolio/README.md

 🔗 **Live Portfolio**: https://rahul-cb25.github.io/newportfolio/
 ## 🧠 About Me

-Currently pursuing my degree in Computer Science, I’m focused on building modern web applications that are both functional and aesthetically pleasing.
+Currently pursuing my degree in Computer Science and d Business System, I’m focused on building modern web applications that are both functional and aesthetically pleasing.
 I enjoy creating platforms that bring value to users — especially in fields like agriculture, travel, and productivity.

 💡 _"I believe good code is like good design — simple, elegant, and user-focused."_